sisap-challenges/sisap-challenges.github.io/datasets.md

 ## Some technical specifications of the LAION-5B and the CLIP embeddings
 The embeddings use approximately 160GB of space and its associated metadata 20GB (the first 112 parts).
-Embeddings are 768-dimensional vectors of single precision (16bits) floating point numbers bundled in the NumPy data-specific format `npz`.
+Embeddings are 768-dimensional vectors of single precision (16bits) floating point numbers bundled in the NumPy data-specific format `.npz`.
 They can be loaded on most platforms due to the format's popularity.
 We provide different low dimensional projections packed in `HDF5`; queries and gold standards are also HDF5, i.e., `.h5` files.
 HDF5 can perform faster and more flexible _io_, which can help on large datasets.
 In particular, the sizes of the projection files are as follow:

 ```julia:./datasets/table
 #hideall